-Once the individual's disabled status is established, a professional third-party, competent to make an assessment, must provide written verification that the specific accommodation requested is due to the disability and the specific change is required for equal access to the housing program.
+A doctor or other medical professional, a peer support group, a non-medical service agency, or a reliable third party who is in a position to know about the individual's disability must provide written verification that the specific accommodation requested is due to the disability and the specific change is required for equal access to the housing program.

-In order to appropriately review some requests (such as when a family requests an additional bedroom for medical equipment) a home visit may be conducted by the PHA.
+- In order to appropriately review some requests (such as when a family requests an additional bedroom for medical equipment) a home visit may be conducted by the PHA.
 The PHA will provide a written decision to the person requesting the accommodation within a reasonable time.
 The PHA will engage in an interactive process before denial.
 When the request for accommodation is denied, the denial letter will indicate that the applicant or participant may contact staff to discuss alternative modifications.
 Additionally, the applicant or participant may submit another request for accommodation at any time.
-If a person is denied the accommodation or feels that the alternative suggestions are inadequate, they may request an informal hearing (which serves as a grievance hearing) to appeal the PHA's decision (please see Chapter 18 of the PHA Administration Plan).

-A reasonable accommodation will be made for persons with a disability who requires an advocate.
+If a person is denied the accommodation or feels that the alternative suggestions are inadequate, they may request an informal hearing (which serves as a grievance hearing) to appeal the PHA's decision (please see Chapter 18 of the PHA Administration Plan). - A reasonable accommodation will be made for persons with a disability who requires an advocate.
 A designee will be allowed to provide information with the written permission of the person with the disability.